Voidminded/bebop_hri/_includes/index.md

 ### Introduction

-This page provides the supplementary material for the following paper, submitted to [2016 IEEE/RSJ International Conference on Intelligent Robots and Systems](http://www.iros2016.org/) (IROS 2016).
+This page provides supplementary materials for the following paper, submitted to [2016 IEEE/RSJ International Conference on Intelligent Robots and Systems](http://www.iros2016.org/) (IROS 2016).

-- Title: "UAV, Come To Me: End-to-End, Multi-Scale Situated HRI with an Uninstrumented Human and a Distant UAV"
+- Title: **"UAV, Come To Me: End-to-End, Multi-Scale Situated HRI with an Uninstrumented Human and a Distant UAV"**
 - Authors: [Mani Monajjemi](https://mani.im), [Sepehr Mohaimenianpour](http://sepehr.im) and [Richard Vaughan](https://www.cs.sfu.ca/~vaughan/)
 - Affiliation: [AutonomyLab](http://autonomylab.org/), [Simon Fraser University](http://sfu.ca)

-**Important Note**: A few of the source code repositories are not public yet, therefor we provided a link to download the latest snapshots of them.
-As we update this page during the upcoming months, we will make those repositories public and provide more technical details and documentation.
+**Important Note**: A few of the source code repositories are not public yet, therefor we provided links to download the latest snapshots of them.
+As we update this page through the upcoming months, we will make those repositories public and provide more technical details and documentation.

 #### Changelog